What can I do with a geography degree?

 Which careers attract geography and environmental science students?

-Energy and utilities was by far the most popular career choice for students of geography and environmental science identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-Nearly a quarter (24%) of geography and environmental science students who participated in the survey said they were interested in this area.
+Energy and utilities was the most popular career choice for students of geography and environmental science identified by a 2018 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
+More than one in ten (14.8%) of geography and environmental science students who participated in the survey said they were interested in this area.
 The most popular careers for students of geography and environmental science were as follows: